Caitriona71/symphonyblogcb/README.md

 - Logged in to the /admin URL with the superuser account
 - Can create, update and delete posts and comments with the superuser account<br><br>

-**3.** As **site admin** I can create draft posts so that I can work on them and complete the content.
+**4.** As **site admin** I can approve comments, so that I can decide if a comment is suitable or unsuitable for viewing.

 _Acceptance Criteria_
 - Site admin can log in to the /admin URL with a superuser account
+- Site admin can approve comments so they can be published under the blog posts
-- Site admin can create draft posts and save them for publishing later in the admin panel
+- Site admin can delete a comment if it is deemed unsuitable for publishing

 _Test Performed_
 - Logged in to the /admin URL with the superuser account
+- Can click on comments and select ones that are awaiting approval and approve them
+- Can delete unsuitable comments using the superuser account<br><br>

+**5.** As a **site admin** I can configure the Administration page so that the view of this area of the blog is customized.

+_This user story was a **"Could Have"** and time constraints didn't allow for it to be developed_<br><br>

+**6.** As a **site admin** I can create, read, update and delete posts from the front end of the blog site, so that I can do this quickly without having to access the administration page.

+_Acceptance Criteria_
+- Site admin can log in on the blog site like other registered users
+- Site admin can click on the "create post" link and create a new post and save it
+- Site admin can click on "update post" to edit the post directly on the blog site
+- Site admin can click on "delete post" to delete a post on the blog site without accessing the administration page

+_Test Performed_
+- Logged in to the blog site the same as other registered users
-- Can create draft posts and save them so that they can be published later<br><br>
+- Can click on "Create Post" link and create a new post and save it
+- Can click on "Update Post" and "Delete Post" buttons to edit or delete the post<br><br>

-**4.** As a **site user** I can view a list of blog posts so that I can choose which one I want to read.
+**7.** As a **site user** I can view a list of blog posts so that I can choose which one I want to read.

 _Acceptance Criteria_
 - All posts are listed on the blog page